advanderveer/27067dd17/slot/README.md

       strength they should never vote on old ref blocks.
 - [ ] Problem 5: Voter privileges are tied to the current tip a member is working, if it switches it will try to vote for blocks from another tip.
 This will not verify correctly for by members.
 Causing a deadlock sometimes.
-See exp1 for a way to reproduce this
+See exp1 for a way to reproduce this.
+      Possible solution: draw a ticket for every tip.
+Propose and vote for each?